penumbra-zone/penumbra/spec/concepts/governance/counting.md

 these per-validator subtotals are multiplied by the voting power adjustment function $\theta_v(e)$ to obtain the final vote totals.

-If the vote was not vetoed, the escrowed note from the `ProposalDescription` is included in the note commitment tree, so that it can be spent by the proposer.
+If the vote was not vetoed, the escrowed note from the `Proposal` description is included in the note commitment tree, so that it can be spent by the proposer.
 Otherwise, it is not, and the funds are burned.